stronnag/mwptools/docs/manual/docs/mwp-geozones.md

 * If nested inclusive zones are used, ensure that they overlap by at least `2 * loiter radius` (or `geozone_mr_stop_distance` for multirotors) horizontally and 50 metres vertically to allow RTH to calculate a proper heading.
 * When connecting polygonal zones, at least 2 vertices of one zone must be within the over-lapping zone.

-{{ mwp }} does not currently attempt to enforce these recommendations nor warns of their violation.
+{{ mwp }} does not currently attempt to enforce the runtime recommendations nor warns of their violation.

 ## mwp User interface